Louisiana Sports Betting

 Conclusion

-Sports betting is on its way to becoming legal in Louisiana, and this is good news for everyone.
-Bettors will be able to attend trusted and vetted retail sportsbooks and very possibly, online sportsbooks, too.
+Sports betting is already legal in Louisiana, and this is good news for everyone.
+Bettors can attend trusted and vetted retail sportsbooks and very possibly, online sportsbooks, too.
 The full-scale legalization of the industry would also mean better tax dollars for the state coffers and a way to bite into the offshore market, which continues to target Louisiana residents without permission.

 With a few regulatory nuts and bolts adjusted, sportsbooks can soon begin offering licensed sports betting markets.
 It may take some time to have all verticals brought up to speed, but offshore is dying, and Louisiana’s many parishes recognize the importance of legal sports gambling.
 It’s only a matter of time until everyone catches up.
 The most likely outlook for legal sports wagering in Louisiana remains 2022.